aadi123/aadi123.github.io/content/posts/reclaiming-control-from-social-media.md

 +++
-title = 'How I Regained Control from Social Media: A Psychotechnical Stack' description = 'A walkthrough of how I engineered friction into my digital life using GrapheneOS, One Sec, and profile isolation to break free from compulsive social media use.' date = 2025-05-28T21:52:00-05:00
+title = 'How I Regained Control from Social Media: Building a Psychotechnical Stack for Digital Freedom' description = 'A walkthrough of how I engineered friction into my digital life using GrapheneOS, One Sec, and profile isolation to break free from compulsive social media use.' date = 2025-05-28T21:52:00-05:00
 +++